 How does this relate to you?
 Picture a perfectly-shaped, shiny red apple.
 That apple may catch your eye at the supermarket.
 Maybe you’ll buy a few even if you weren’t shopping for apples.

 Many people want to know about waste solutions and how to eat healthfully.
 Read on for some sage advice from registered dietitians on how to go further with food in your house.
-Their advice might help you look at food from a new perspective.
+Their food waste solutions might help you look at food from a new perspective.
 After all, eating at home more often is linked to better health.

 Food waste solutions from registered dietitians: